The following publications tell the story of the founding and evolution of the National Council of Examiners for Engineering and Surveying.

 NCSBEE revises the Constitution and Bylaws to create a board of directors, zones, and the position of executive secretary.

-All states plus Alaska, Hawaii, the District of Columbia, and Puerto Rico now have engineering registration laws.
+All states plus Alaska, Hawaii, the District of Columbia, and Puerto Rico have engineering licensure laws.

 The four geographic zones hold their first interim meetings, where member boards discuss issues of common interest.